 Tip: Start this process towards the beginning of your study, not at the end.
 Learn about the technical aspects and also about how the examiners’ expect you to set your answers and apply your knowledge.
 Sure, you’ll make lots of mistakes but view this as a way of learning, not to assess whether you are ready for the exam or not.

-The really useful bit is that the AF1 exam does tend to cover similar areas from one exam to another.
-If we look at an example AF1 exam paper (October 2019 paper), you’ll see that:
+The really useful bit is that the AF1 exam does tend to cover similar areas from one exam to another, but not always.
+If we look at an example AF1 exam paper (April 2022), each of the three main personal taxes were covered (this is typical).
+In this paper, the marks were split between them approximately:

 Tip: To be successful with AF1, you’ll need to be comfortable with undertaking calculations, so practice doing these before the exam for the 3 key personal taxes.
 In particular, make sure you are comfortable with undertaking an income tax calculation which includes things like the treatment of a VCT, benefits in kind, and pension contributions.

 Tip: Whenever you undertake a calculation in an AF1 exam, marks are awarded for demonstrating the correct process.
 So make sure that your calculation is laid out clearly.
 One way of doing this is to ‘label’ each step of the process.
-Believe it or not, you can get most of the marks for doing this even if you get the answer wrong.
+Believe it or not, you can get most of the marks in a calculation question if you do this even if you get the answer wrong.

 Tip: In the AF1 exam, the instruction is the examiner telling you what to do.
 List or state does not need any amplification; a couple of words or short sentence will be fine.